 One thing to point out at this stage is that if the applicant is not in line with the requirements then they may be required to start the application procedure from scratch.
 Once the site goes live, it can have its online gambling licence suspended or even terminated should it fail to live up to the requirements.

 Our previous section should already give you an idea of the reliability of Malta-licensed casinos.
 There's a long list of criteria that needs to be fulfilled and all Malta casinos are subject to regular checks.
 This is perhaps one of the main reasons why a Maltese license is considered one of the main ones in the gambling industry.
-The other two big ones are the UK Gambling Commission and Curacao gambling licenses.
+The other two big ones are the Curacao and UK Gambling Commission casino licenses.
 We take a look at how Malta-based casinos compare to the others in the lists below.

 If you take a look at any online gambling website with a Malta licence then you'll notice that most have a seal from a third-party organisation that deals with problem gambling.
 GamCare, Gambling Therapy, Gamblers Anonymous, these are a few of the responsible gambling organisations making efforts to help Maltese players by maintaining a database.
 Players also have the choice to become self-excluded amongst other support tools.
 This is proof that the Malta Gaming Authority is laying out the rules when it comes to responsible gambling.
 This said though, it is not enforcing these gambling laws to the same extent as the British Gambling Commission.
 In the United Kingdom, for instance, casinos not registered with Gamstop, risk suspension of their online gambling licence.

 All this said the past years have seen the Maltese Gaming Authority turn their focus to responsible gambling.
 In 2014, the Responsible Gaming Foundation was launched in collaboration with the local government.
 The foundation aims to create awareness on the issue of problem gambling.
 They also provide support to players at Maltese online casinos.